Questfall/docs/mining/rewards.md

 # Rewards

-With this system, the users don’t need to live just in the hope of rewards or grind quests for nothing.
-The Questfall's unique reward system allows ordinary users to be fairly rewarded with QFT for their effort in completing quests.
+In Questfall the users don’t need to live just in the hope of rewards or grind quests for nothing.
+The unique reward system allows ordinary users to be generously rewarded with QFT for their effort in completing quests.

 ***